what it takes to be a successful brand ambassador

 Instead of hard-selling Lululemon products, these ambassadors wear apparel in everyday athletic activities.
 As such, the community members get to see the products in action.
 (Talk of authenticity.)

 What’s more?
-Many Lululemon ambassadors share frequent shots leading athletic classes in Lululemon gear.
+Many Lululemon ambassadors share frequent pictures of themselves leading athletic classes in Lululemon gear.

 This list of skills is not exhaustive.
 And the results of having brand ambassadors who possess such skills are out there for all to see.